cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Care-seeking Behaviors and Caregiving Responses**

+- **Five typical care-seeking behaviors**:
+  - openness
+  - avoidance
-- **Five typical care-seeking behaviors**: openness, avoidance, discussing concerns tangled with caregiver's state of mind, dismissal, being overwhelmed
+  - discussing concerns tangled with caregiver's state of mind
+  - dismissal
+  - being overwhelmed
-- **Five potential caregiving responses**: careful attunement, misattunement followed by repair, defection from exploration, withdrawal and immobilization, becoming disorganized
+- **Five potential caregiving responses**:
+  - careful attunement
+  - misattunement followed by repair
+  - defection from exploration
+  - withdrawal and immobilization
+  - becoming disorganized
 - 25 possible patterns of interaction based on all combinations of the above
 - **Common nonverbal and verbal misattunements by therapists**: interrupting, failing to regulate patient's state of mind, minimal or misattuned response, avoiding facial displays of affect, discrepancy between verbal and nonverbal responsiveness, ignoring immediate signs of fear activation, missing patient's affect and pursuing other issues
 - Learning effective caregiving through video recordings and training helps therapists genuinely attune to patients and restore wellbeing, establish a secure base, and enable exploration.

 ### Metacognitive Attachment-Informed Psychotherapies

-**Metacognitive Attachment-Informed Psychotherapies**

 * Metacognitive functioning and its role in attachment have gained attention in recent years.
 * Mentalization-Based Treatment (MBT) is an approach developed by Peter Fonagy, Anthony Bateman, Jon Allen, and their colleagues to treat patients with personality and dissociative disorders.